AlanOrtega91/AlanOrtega91/README.md

 ### Hi there 👋

 I´m a full stack software developer from Mexico.
 I mainly code in Java and Javascript, but always learning all I can.
-Deeply interested in software architecture, clean code, DevOps,
+Deeply interested in software architecture, clean code, DevOps, and projects maintainability.

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=AlanOrtega91)